 - (a) Members shall not unnecessarily display or handle any firearm. - (b) Members shall be governed by all rules and regulations pertaining to the use of the range and shall obey all orders issued by the Rangemaster.
-Members shall not dry fire or practice quick draws except as instructed by the Rangemaster or other firearms training staff. - (C) - (d) - (e) Members shall not place or store any firearm or other weapon on office premises except where the place of storage is locked.
+Members shall not dry fire or practice quick draws except as instructed by the Rangemaster or other firearms training staff. - (c) Members shall not clean, repair, load or unload a firearm anywhere in the Office, except where clearing barrels are present. - (d) Members shall not place or store any firearm or other weapon on office premises except where the place of storage is locked.
 No one shall carry firearms into the jail section or any part thereof when securing or processing an arrestee, but shall place all firearms in a secured location.
-Members providing access to the jail section to persons from outside agencies are responsible for ensuring firearms are not brought into the jail section.

-- (f) Members shall not use any automatic firearm, heavy caliber rifle, gas or other type of chemical weapon or firearm from the armory, except in accordance with training and approval of a supervisor. - (g) Any firearm authorized by the Office to be carried on- or off-duty that is determined by a member to be malfunctioning or in need of service or repair shall not be carried.
+Members providing access to the jail section to persons from outside agencies are responsible for ensuring firearms are not brought into the jail section. - (e) Members shall not use any automatic firearm, heavy caliber rifle, gas or other type of chemical weapon or firearm from the armory, except with approval of a supervisor. - (f) Any firearm authorized by the Office to be carried on- or off-duty that is determined by a member to be malfunctioning or in need of service or repair shall not be carried.
 It shall be promptly presented to the Office or a Rangemaster approved by the Office for inspection and repair.
 Any firearm deemed in need of repair or service by the Rangemaster will be immediately removed from service.
 If the firearm is the member's primary duty firearm, a replacement firearm will be issued to the member until the duty firearm is serviceable.

-306.5.1 INSPECTION AND STORAGE
+311.5.1 INSPECTION

-Handguns shall be inspected regularly and upon access or possession by another person.
+Firearms shall be inspected regularly and upon access or possession by another person.
 The member shall ensure that the firearm is carried in the proper condition and loaded with approved ammunition.
+Inspection of firearms shall be done in a safe manner while standing outside of the patrol vehicle.
+All firearms shall be pointed in a safe direction or into clearing barrels.

-306.5.2 STORAGE AT HOME
+311.5.2 STORAGE AT HOME